-My local Chinese takeaway does an absolutely cracking pineapple and cashew fried rice (can confirm it is 10/10 when compared with a little kung po chicken and maybe some crispy seaweed), so I thought I’d attempt to make it from home to save some dollar.
+My local Chinese takeaway does an absolutely cracking pineapple and cashew fried rice (can confirm it is 10/10 when paired with a little kung po chicken and maybe some crispy seaweed), so I thought I’d attempt to make it from home to save some money.

 My boyfriend has been making vegetable fried rice every week since the day I moved in with him in 2014, so I thought I’d just adapt his recipe and hey bingo what do ya know, it worked!

 I love pineapple and nuts in a rice dish, but appreciate it’s probably a bit like pineapple on pizza and not to everyone’s taste.